MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 In the V4 SDK, to query a route you must first set up an `MPDirectionsConfig` object.
 This configuration describes travel mode (driving, walking, etc), departure/arrival time and includes a result listener.

-Next, instantiate a new `MPDirectionsServic`, and apply the configuration.
+Next, instantiate a new `MPDirectionsService`, and apply the configuration.
 Use the `query()` method to search for a route between two points.
 Please note that the resulting route is returned in the `OnRouteResultListener` set on your `MPDirectionsConfig` object.

 ```java
 MPDirectionsConfig config = new MPDirectionsConfig.Builder()